mehulagg/gitlab/doc/user/project/members/index.md

 ## Inherited membership

-When your project belongs to the group, group members inherit the membership and permission level for the project from the group.
+When your project belongs to a group, group members inherit the membership and permission level for the project from the group.

 ![Project members page](img/project_members_v13_9.png)